 Once I’ve completed treatments, what will we do to monitor whether the cancer returns?

-Tips for talking to your doctor.
+Getting the most out of your doctor appointment.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/tips-for-talking-to-your-doctor.
-Updated May 2014.
-Accessed March 15, 2017.
+Accessed October 3, 2020.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.